-Proposer's assessment against CUSC Non-Charging Objectives Relevant Objective Identified impact (a) The efficient discharge by the Licensee of the obligations imposed on it by the Act and the Transmission Licence; Positive This modification will allow the ESO to manage the connections applications queue in a more efficient manner, preventing speculative applications without landowner authority from entering the queue. (b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Positive This modification will allow fairer and more efficient access for new generation projects to connect to the NETS. (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
+Relevant Objective Identified impact (a) The efficient discharge by the Licensee of the obligations imposed on it by the Act and the Transmission Licence; Positive This modification will allow the ESO to manage the connections applications queue in a more efficient manner, preventing speculative applications withou landowner authority from entering the queue. (b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Positive This modification will allow fairer and more efficient access for new generation project to connect to the NETS. (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
 Positive This modification will increase efficiency in management of the connections application queue by reducing speculative applications.
-The Electricity Regulation referred to in objective (c) is Regulation (EU) 2019/943 of the
+The Electricity Regulation referred to in objective (c) European Parliament and of the Council of 5 June 20 (recast) as it has effect immediately before IP comple out in the SI 2020/1006. is Regulation (EU) 2019/943 of the 19 on the internal market for electricity